Living Out Faith in Community and Service

 Service

-Promoting selfless acts of generosity and service to one another and to a hurting world for the sake of Christ.
+VCS values the promotion of selfless acts of generosity and service to one another and to a hurting and broken world in the name of and for the sake of Jesus Christ.

 The Bible

-The Bible is the inspired, infallible, inerrant Word of God and the only rule for faith and practice.
+We believe that the Bible is the inspired, infallible, inerrant Word of God and is the only rule for faith and practice.

 God

-God exists in three persons — Father, Son, and Holy Spirit — co-equal, co-eternal, and co-essential.
+We believe in one God who exists in three persons: the Father, Son and the Holy Spirit and that these three are co-equal, co-eternal and co-essential.

 Jesus Christ

-Jesus Christ is God incarnate, born of a virgin, lived a sinless life, died on the cross for the sins of the world, was buried, rose again, and is ascended to the Father’s right hand, where He intercedes for believers.
+We believe that Jesus Christ is God incarnate, born of a virgin, lived a sinless life, died on the cross for the sins of the world, buried and rose again.
+We believe that He is ascended and is seated at the Father’s right hand where He now intercedes for all true believers.

 Holy Spirit